yanyumiao/gin-demo/README.md

 gin-demo
-A demo about use gin to develop web service
+A demo about use gin to develop web application